 Why should I participate?

 It’s easy to apply, you can add this exhibition to your résumé and thousands of people will see your work.
 Selected works may be submitted for judging by campus and community artists.

 Who runs this program?

-Yes.
+You are welcome to submit artwork to LibArt and the Visual Art Spring Scholarship Show simultaneously.
 You can submit digital images of a piece to the LibArt program, then submit the actual work to the scholarship show a few weeks later.

 Acceptance of work

 We will contact all applicants via email within 10 days of the April 7 submission deadline.

 Delivering accepted work